jtoy/replicantlife/README.md

 TODO:
+* remove the llm calls in init
-refactor add_agents bc of jumping
+* refactor add_agents bc of jumping
+* add_to_logs should use a better class structure?
+* jsonl , a unit test to export and import. https://jsonlines.readthedocs.io/en/latest/
+* perceived